 The county today (population 80,000) is the mostly suburban area surrounding the City of Roanoke.
 It includes the Town of Vinton as well as Hollins, home of prestigious Hollins University for women, and historic Bonsack.

 Roanoke County's name comes from the Indian word "Rawrenock," which means wampum.
 These were white shell beads worn by native Americans.

 Many of the county's areas are named for its mountain peaks.
 One of the most unusual names is Twelve O' Clock Knob.
-The Mountain got its name because slaves west of Salem could look at it and tell it was time for lunch when the sun was at a point over the mountain's 2,707-foot peak.
+The mountain got its name because enslaved people west of Salem could look at it and tell it was time for lunch when the sun was at a point over the mountain's 2,707-foot peak.

 Roanoke County's pioneering spirit extends to modern times.
 The county was the first in the state to have curbside recycling.
-It also has been nationally recognized for governmental cooperation, quality of life and support of the Explore Park.